kkrishguptaa/study-web3/README.md

 ### Inspiration

-Inspired by Futurepedia a list of all the cool AI Tools, I thought that we should have a extensive list of web3 learning resources as well.
+Inspired by Futurepedia a list of all the cool AI Tools, I thought that we should have an extensive list of web3 learning resources as well.

 ### What It Does